AlexeyMatveev686/office-js-api/Word/Api/Methods/CreateImage.md

 ## Example

-This example creastes an image and pastes it into the document.
+This example creates an image and pastes it into the document.

 ```javascript
 builder.CreateFile("docx");